In this review guide, we gonna take a look at the NEW Olight Odin mini tactical weapon light.

 - 14400 candela is about 27% more than the Surefire X300U, which provides plenty of candela for maintaining the the hot spotlight for CQB applications

-It definitely beats the Surefire Scout out of the park as of now, while the Surefire Scout Pro the newest light stretches just 4.1" long, but still uses CR123A battery that can only outputs just 500 lumens & only 7600 candela.
+It definitely beats the Surefire Mini Scout out of the park as far as candela performance, while the Surefire Scout Pro still uses the CR123A battery that can only outputs just 500 lumens & only 7600 candela.

 In today's weapon light standard, the more lumen & candela is better for increased illumination distance, bright enough to identify objects in low light, and power candela output to punch through photonic barriers.